Watsonville Pippins

-The Watsonville Pippins was the final moniker of the minor league baseball teams based in Watsonville, California between 1898 and 1913.
-Watsonville teams played as members of the Pacific Coast League in 1898, California League in 1899 and California State League in 1913.
+The Watsonville Pippins were a minor league baseball team based in Watsonville, California.
+The Pippins played briefly as members of the Class D level California State League in 1913.
+The Pippins were preceded in minor league play by teams that played partial seasons in two other leagues.
+The Watsonville "Babies" played briefly at the end of the 1898 Pacific Coast League season and were followed the next season by the Watsonville "Hayseeds" of the 1899 California League, who folded during the season.
+The Watsonville Pippins hosted 1913 home games at Loma Vista Park.

-Baseball Hall of Fame member Frank Chance played for Watsonville in 1898.
+Baseball Hall of Fame member Frank Chance played for the 1899 Watsonville Hayseeds.

 History

 Minor league baseball was first hosted in Watsonville, California in 1898.
-The Watsonville team, also called the Watsonville Babes, joined the Independent level Pacific Coast League during the season.
+The Watsonville team, called the Watsonville Babes, joined the Independent level Pacific Coast League during the season.
 On August 14, 1898, Watsonville replaced the Fresno Tigers franchise in league play after Fresno folded with a 5–14 record.
 Playing under manager Tom Walker, Watsonville compiled a 6–13 record to complete the season.

 Baseball Hall of Fame member Frank Chance played for Watsonville in 1898.
 Chance was playing for Watsonville while attending Washington College and studying dentistry, when he was signed to a major league contract and made his debut with the Chicago Cubs in 1898.
 Cubs player Bill Lange had seen Chance play and convinced the Cubs to sign him immediately.
 Chance is noted in the "Tinker to Evers to Chance" poem.